Education Communities: Is a Residential College an Effective Choice?

-This study comes form University of Michigan Substance Abuse Residential Center in Ann Arbor, MI 48105.
+This study comes from University of Michigan Substance Abuse Residential Center in Ann Arbor, MI 48105.
 U of M maintains residential college(s).

 This article supports others on the topic of the last decade that demonstrate decreased binge drinking and substance/alcohol abuse among students in a residential college setting with compared to students in a non-residential program,

-THOUGHTS: Ohio State University President E. Gordon Gee (second round as a popular president began October, 2008) wishes to expand the concept to create a residential university of OSU, where students will be required to live on campus for 2 years and eventually all 4 years of an undergraduate education. this may be difficult to achieve, but is slated to be completed in 2018.
+THOUGHTS: Ohio State University President E. Gordon Gee (second round as a popular president began October, 2008) wishes to expand the concept to create a residential university of OSU, where students will be required to live on campus for 2 years and eventually all 4 years of an undergraduate education.
+This may be difficult to achieve, but is slated to be completed in 2018.

-Residential colleges may be a good option for meoting students as well as creating incresed chances of grauation for college statistics as well as increased institution income through residential and dining facilities.
+Residential colleges may be a good option for mentoring students as well as creating increased chances of graduation for college statistics as well as increased institution income through residential and dining facilities.